bluehalo/ngx-leaflet/README.md

 **./gulpfile.js**
 Gulp build file.
 The Gulp build currently has two primary modes: build and dev.
 Build will generate the bundle files, and dev will run Webpack Dev Server.

-**./tsconfig.json**
+**./tsconfig-aot.json**
-Typescript configuration file used by the typescipt compiler to build the production component code.
+Typescript configuration file used by ngc to build the production component code.
 See https://www.typescriptlang.org/docs/tutorial.html.

 This config is used for bundling.
-The Gulp build runs tsc using this config file, and generates es5 Javascript, but uses es6 modules.
+The Gulp build runs ngc using this config file, and generates es5 Javascript, but uses es2015 modules.
 This is because the output of this compile step is fed into Rollup to generate the bundle files.
 Rollup will change the module format to umd.

-**./tsconfig-dev.json**
+**./tsconfig.json**
 Typescript configuration file used by webpack dev server to build the development component code.
-This file is essentially the same as ```./tsconfig.json``` only it changes a few settings since it is not being bundled for external consumption.
+This file is essentially the same as ```./tsconfig-aot.json``` only it changes a few settings since it is not being bundled for external consumption and not using ngc.

 This config is used by Webpack dev server to compile the Typescript files in memory and serve them for the demo example application.
 In this config, we disable declaration since the d.ts files aren't needed, and we build to es5 with commonjs as the module system (so it's compatible with es5).